patoninho1/Serveur-flotte-de-vehicules-autonomes/README.md

 ##Install instruction:

-- go to the main floders
+- go to the main floders.
-- npm install
+- npm install.
 - Start the server: node serveur.js

 Possible call (CRUD and login):